neilenns/mobiflight-docs/content/boards/arduino-nano.md

 ## Specifications

-- 14 digital inputs, 6 with PWM support
+- 14 digital IO pins, 6 with PWM support
 - 8 analog inputs (can be used as digital inputs)

 > [!WARNING]